BaptisteHiggs/Wedding/README.md

 # HigggsPortfolio
-Portfolio of work for Baptiste &amp; Sebastien Higgs
+Portfolio of work for Baptiste Higgs